dhrubo55/personal-blog/content/posts/day-61-understanding-jmx-and-its-architecture-part-1.md

 +++
 category = []
 date = 2022-11-15T00:00:00Z
 description = "Understanding JMX architecture and how it works.
-In part 1 will learn about the first layer of JMX and how does it work and its usage" draft = true showtoc = false slug = "/java/100DaysOfJava/day61"
+In part 1 will learn about the first layer of JMX" draft = true showtoc = false slug = "/java/100DaysOfJava/day61"